Gaussian mode coupling of spectrally broadband photons from bulk spontaneous parametric down-conversion: A spatial-spectral mode analysis of fiber coupling: Extended discussion

+It is easy to see that the scaling of the brightness with crystal length is given by:

+where the spatial and spectral contribution to the scaling have been emphasized.
+All remaining $L$- independent terms have been grouped into $F$ which is defined as:

-In the following table we show the scaling of the brightness with respect to the crystal length for waveguide and bulk crystals and for different phase matching configurations.
+In the following table, we show a summary of the scaling of the brightness with respect to the crystal length for waveguide and bulk crystals and for different phase matching configurations.
 Furthermore, we also add for the case of unfiltered and filtered cases.
 For the latter, the filter bandwidth is much lower than the SPDC bandwidth.
-Importantly, for the scaling in a bulk crystal to hold, it considers a fixed focusing parameter.
+Importantly, for the scaling in a bulk crystal to hold, it considers a fixed focusing parameter as can be seen from \ref{app_eq:diff3}.
 This means that the waists of the Gaussian modes need to be appropriately adjusted.